kokkos/ProgrammingGuide/abstract.md

 Multi-dimensional arrays are ubiquitous in high-performance computing (HPC), but their absense from the C++ language standard is a long-standing and well-known limitation of its use for HPC.
-This paper describes the design and implementation of `mdspan`, a proposed C++ standard multidimensional array view that is very likely to be merged into the ISO-C++ standard working draft early in the C++23 standardization cycle.
+This paper describes the design and implementation of `mdspan`, a proposed C++ standard multidimensional array view (planned for inclusion in C++23).
-The proposal is largely inspired by work done in the Kokkos project - a C++ programming model for Performance Portability deployed by numerous HPC institutions to prepare their code base for the exascale class super computing systems.
+The proposal is largely inspired by work done in the Kokkos project - a C++ performance portable programming model for deployed by numerous HPC institutions to prepare their code base for the exascale class super computing systems.
 This paper describes the final design of mdspan after a 5-year process to achieve consensus in the C++ community.